The Flu ends with “U”

 Another option to get a flu shot is at:

-CVS Minute Clinic – if you go on the CVS Minute Clinic website you can find the one closest to you as well as what the wait time so you don’t have to sit around for too long.
+CVS Minute Clinic – if you go on the CVS Minute Clinic website you can find the one closest to you as well as the wait time so you don’t have to sit around for too long.
 The vaccine can cost between $50 and $70, but chances are insurance will cover it.
 Check first.

-Walgreens – there is quite a few near campus.
+Walgreens – there is quite a few near campuses.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.

 Publix Pharmacy – There are at least 2 that are not far from campus.
 Students will get a $10 gift card when they get their flu shot at any Publix Pharmacy.